IPL 2022: Driven Rajasthan Royals feature in first final since 2008 in a bid to honour Shane Warne

 |In the final

-It is not often that the stats for both the leading run-scorer and leading wicket-taker both belong to the same team.
+It is not often that the stats for both the leading run-scorer and leading wicket-taker both belong to the same team for pretty much entirety of a season.
 But that’s what Rajasthan Royals can boast of – Jos Buttler, with 824 runs so far, is the undisputed king when it comes to the number of runs this season, while leg-spinner Yuzvendra Chahal has bowled his heart out to pick up 26 wickets in 16 matches for his new franchise.

 Uncomplicated yet radical